jotudela/Libft/README.md

 # 📚 Libft

-The `libft` project is the very first project of 42.
+The `libft` project is the very first project at 42 school.

+This project consists of recreating existing standard library functions.

+Through this project, we revisit the basics of C such as :
+- string manipulation
+- memory allocation
+- basic operations.

+Additionally, we explore a new aspect of C: linked lists.

 ![](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)